Ten Guidelines For Running An Online Competition

 Usually offering a few prizes attracts more entries than offering one big prize.
 I think this is because people believe they have greater chance of winning something.

 Competitions should be viewed as part of your website's content and user experience.
 Make the questions relevant to your site and customers.
-I saw a competition on a fishing site which asked readers questions about home insurance.
+I saw a competition on a fishing site which asked readers questions about home insurance, which is a bit odd!

 Keep a record of the results, including date, competition details, number of entrants, etc. After you have run a few competitions you will start to see trends emerge about what works best.